jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 ## How to write a commit message

 1) Commit message's title should not exceed 50.
-2) Commit message's title in the form **Implementation Type** Implementation content
+2) Commit message's title in the form **Type of implementation** content about implementation.
-3) Implementation type of commit message's title is as follows :
+3) Type of implementation is as follows :
    1) **Add** to add something that did not exist before.
    2) **Update** to improve the function of an existing one.
    3) **Refactory** to improve non-functionality of an existing one.
    4) **Rename** to changing the name of a file or directory, changing its location.
    5) **Fix** to fix correct an error.
    6) **Delete** to delete an existing one.
-4) Implementation content of commit message's title are written semantically.
+4) Content about implementationare written semantically.
 5) Description of commit message is written after a newline of 2 new lines below the title.
 6) Description of commit message is written semantically about what the commit will do.
 7) Here is an example of a commit message: